ap9155-hue/02.echo-bot/README.md

 ## Interacting with the bot

 Enter text in the emulator.
 The text will be echoed back by the bot.
+The bot responds to keywords such as weather, fun fact, introduce yourself, and for default it reverses the string supplied.

 ## Deploy the bot to Azure